 If you need trademark protection, you have the choice of registering with national, regional, or international trademark offices.
 These trademark registration systems all provide legal protection for your trademark, which is limited to the territories in which they operate.
 An organization that needs to do business in only one or two countries may choose to obtain protection by applying separately to the appropriate official trademark offices.
 Within Europe, wider geographical coverage (27 EU member states) is also available with a single application at the Office for Harmonization in the Internal Market of the European Union (OHIM).

 If you are serious about starting your own business, talk to Venture Cup!
-During more than 16 years, we have helped more than 200 companies start up.
-We provide ⊕ two annual competitions to encourage startups by providing access to valuable network contacts, professional feedback, and cash prizes to get going.
-Between our competitions, we also arrange peer networking events, investor meetings, Alumni Club events with guest speakers, and pitch training.
-2015 was the first year for Venture Cup to host University Startup World Cup with participants from more than 24 countries worldwide.
+We have helped more than 400 companies start up.
+We provide annual competitions to encourage startups by providing access to valuable network contacts, professional feedback, and cash prizes to get going.
+We also arrange peer networking events, investor meetings, events with guest speakers, and pitch training.